QuantEcon/lecture-source-py/source/rst/chang_credible.rst

 ^^^^^^^^^^^^^^^^^^^

-The set of :math:`(w, \theta)` associated with  sustainable plans is  smaller than the set of :math:`(w, \theta)` pairs associated with competitive equilibria since the additional constraints associated with sustainability must also be satisfied
+The set of :math:`(w, \theta)` associated with  sustainable plans is  smaller than the set of :math:`(w, \theta)` pairs associated with competitive equilibria, since the additional constraints associated with sustainability must also be satisfied

 Let's compute two examples, one with a low :math:`\beta`, another with a higher :math:`\beta`